samcwitte/samcwitte.github.io/README.md

 `yarn build` to build (minified) under `dist/`

-`yarn push-gh-pages` to have whatever is built under `dist/` published with GitHub Pages
+Make sure `push-dir` is installed with `npm install push-dir`, and then run `yarn push-gh-pages` to have whatever is built under `dist/` published with GitHub Pages